fenago/nlp-pytorch/lab_guides/Lab_6.md

 ```

-Here, for our predictions, our model returns the indices with the
-highest value for each prediction using the `torch.max`
-function for all of them.
-For each of these predictions, if this
-predicted index is the same as the index of our label, it is treated as
-a correct prediction.
-We then count all these correct predictions and
-divide them by the total number of predictions to get a measure of
-multi-class accuracy.
-We can use this function within our training loop
-to measure accuracy at each epoch.

 Next, we define our training function.
 We initially set our loss and
 accuracy for the epoch to be `0` and we call